darviarush/perl-aion/README.md

 eval { my @items = $anim->is_cat("cat") }; $@ # ~> Returns of method `is_cat` must have the type Tuple\[Bool\].
 ```

+If use name of type in `@signature`, then call subroutine with this name from current package.

 # AUTHOR

 Yaroslav O. Kosmina [dart@cpan.org](mailto:dart@cpan.org)